tesla33io/webserv/src/Logger/README.md

 Just drop the header file and you're good to go:

-Constructor arguments (filename is optinal if the Console output is enabled)
+Constructor arguments (filename is optional if the Console output is enabled)
 ```cpp
 Logger logger(filename, minLogLevel, enableConsole);
 ```